danyalquazi/gym/README.md

 # Gym Management

-This project presents a planning and documentation of a system for a gym that has the idea of allowing customers to book services offered by the gym and follow their performance
+This project presents a planning and documentation of a system for a gym that has the idea of allowing customers to book services offered by the gym and follow their performance.

 ## Table of Contents